 If you’re booking a cash stay here, I’d recommend reserving through the Hyatt Privé program, so you can take advantage of perks like complimentary breakfast, a room upgrade, a property credit, and more.

 It’s awesome to see Hyatt finally open a property on a Greek island.
 World of Hyatt is a great program, especially for Globalist members, so I imagine this hotel will interest many people.
 A few thoughts:

 - Personally I love that the hotel isn’t in Oia, since you’re a bit away from the hustle and bustle; at the same time, many people go to Santorini specifically to stay in Oia, so if that’s what you’re looking for, something like Mystique Santorini would be a better bet

 - Personally I find Santorini to be incredibly touristy; I’m happy to have visited a couple of times, but have no desire to return anytime soon, as there are so many other amazing Greek islands to explore, most of which are way less crowded

 - While Hyatt doesn’t directly currently have any other properties on Greek Islands, Hyatt does have an incredible partnership with Small Luxury Hotels of the World, which has several excellent hotels; for example, I stayed at Canaves Oia Epitome Santorini last summer, and it’s one of my favorite hotels in Greece

-Magma Resort Santorini will be opening in June 2022, joining Hyatt’s Unbound Collection.
+Magma Resort Santorini has opened as of August 2022, joining Hyatt’s Unbound Collection.
 This looks like a great option for those wanting to visit Santorini who might want to earn or redeem World of Hyatt points, or take advantage of elite perks.

 While this is Hyatt’s first property on a Greek island, Hyatt’s excellent partnership with Small Luxury Hotels of the World gives members access to all kinds of properties already, though admittedly with scaled back elite perks and points earning potential.